R. David LeButt Award

 In 1999, the ISTA Educational Foundation (ISTAEF) established the R. David LeButt Award after the untimely death of Dave LeButt, an ISTA officer.
 Recognizing a need to honor a friend and colleague who participated in, and realized, the importance of a packaging education, the Board of Directors created the award to recognize educational contributions in transport packaging.

-The ISTAEF honors members of our community by awarding the prestigious R. David LeButt in recognition of excellence and continuing education in Package Design & Testing.
+The ISTAEF honors members of our community by awarding the prestigious R. David LeButt in recognition of their outstanding contributions to education in transport packaging.
 The award resides at Georgia-Pacific‘s Innovation Institute in Norcross, Georgia where Dave worked.

-Announcing Award Recipient | Eric Joneson
+Announcing Award Recipient | Dwight Schmidt

 The ISTA Educational Foundation established the R. David LeButt Award in 1999 after the untimely death of Dave LeButt, an ISTA officer who participated in — and realized — the importance of a packaging education.
-The award has been given to 22 other professionals since its creation.
+The award has been given to 24 other professionals since its creation.

 See all previous award recipients